How should I organize my galleries?

 Here are a few important examples - you don’t need to create them all at once:

-- Portfolio (use the Portfolio preset)
+- Portfolio (use the Portfolio gallery preset)

 - Blog (use the Blog preset)